Friends of City Hall Park’s

 April 23 Wednesday

-9am – 1pm Mediaocean & community volunteer spring gardening
+9am – 1pm Mediaocean & community volunteers spring gardening

-Join Mediaocean’s energetic staff volunteer team and Friends of CHP for tree care workshop, planting & clean up + Sidewalk Chalk Art Forest.
+Join Mediaocean’s volunteer team and Friends of CHP for planting 28 bushes! that Mediaocean donated, spring gardening, & clean up + Sidewalk Chalk Art Forest.

 April 25 Friday ARBOR DAY